Bardiel & Cortensor Router

 which endpoints

-It defines how Bardiel talks to other agents (GAME/ACP).
+Defines how Bardiel talks to other agents (GAME, ACP, ERC-8004)

 Bardiel depends on Cortensor, but is not Cortensor.